-Score 8 In 2000, the revised rules of procedure of the federal ministries (Gemeinsame Geschäftsordnung der Bundesministerien, GGO) came into effect, requiring that an impact assessment (Gesetzesfolgenabschätzung, GFA) be performed for every draft law.
+Score 8 In 2000, the revised rules of procedure for the federal ministries (Gemeinsame Geschäftsordnung der Bundesministerien, GGO) came into effect, requiring that an impact assessment (Gesetzesfolgenabschätzung, GFA) be performed for every draft law.
 Thus, regulatory impact assessments are institutionally anchored in Germany.
-GFAs aim at limiting the amount of state regulation to no more than is necessary, examining alternative regulation possibilities and improving the quality of regulations.
-The GFA process analyses the intended effects and the unintended side effects of draft laws and potential alternatives.
-The Federal Ministry of the Interior has developed guidelines for the application of the impact assessment.
+GFAs aim to limit the amount of state regulation to no more than is necessary, examine alternative regulation possibilities and improve the quality of regulations.
+The GFA process analyzes both intended and unintended effects of draft laws and potential alternatives.
+The Federal Ministry of the Interior has developed guidelines for the application of impact assessments.
 An evaluation of actual effects, and therefore the production of a retrospective GFA of existing laws and regulations, is part of the assessment process.